The 4 Most Toxic Relationship Killers

 The defensive partner is blaming her partner instead of accepting responsibility for breaking a previously-made arrangement.
 The problem is not resolved; rather it’s only escalated paving the way for other relationship killers to take course.
 When this is a partner’s way of approaching conflict, they are threatening their relationship, possibly beyond repair.

-Topic Relationship Behavior #4: Stonewalling
+Toxic Relationship Behavior #4: Stonewalling

 Perpetual conflict is a form of conflict that doesn’t have a clear cut answer.
 It happens around fundamental differences in your personalities that repeatedly create conflict or fundamental differences in your lifestyle needs.
 This type of conflict is the hardest to resolve and unfortunately, it represents 69% of all conflict.